 At a time where the very value of human rights is questioned, CANVAS and Ang INK take a stand: That all human rights, of adults and children, are important and must be protected.

 Karapat-dapat is also one of the titles CANVAS is giving away to children in underprivileged communities through their One Million Books for One Million Children Campaign.
 Aside from Karapat-dapat, we are giving away Weight of Words and a 2-in-1 Message in the Sand/My Big Sister Can See Dragons.

 With a small manpower from the CANVAS team, we are active in inviting individuals and organizations to help us distribute the storybooks nationwide.
-To know more on how to support this advocacy, please e-mail CANVAS at [email protected]canvas.ph.
+To know more on how to support this advocacy, please e-mail CANVAS at email@example.com.